Obituary of Joy Irene Butler

 Our deep gratitude goes to BC Cancer Agency, Bayswater Family Practice, and the Pacific Spirit Palliative Care team for their outstanding care and kindness during Joy’s illness and death.
 Thanks also to the amazing circle of friends who supported Joy and Claire during that time.
 Joy did not see her journey with cancer as a battle to be won or lost, but as a journey.
 She completed that journey with tremendous courage and unfailing consideration for others.

-To send flowers to the family of Joy Butler, please visit Tribute Store
+To plant a tree in memory of Joy Butler, please visit Tribute Store

 Who We Are